carbon-language/carbon-lang/docs/design/generics/details.md

 Interface defaults are helpful for [evolution](#evolution), as well as reducing boilerplate.
-Defaults address the gap between the minimum necessary for a type to provide the desired functionality of an interface and the breadth of API that user's desire.
-As an example, in Rust the
-[iterator trait](https://doc.rust-lang.org/std/iter/trait.Iterator.html) only
-has one required method but dozens of "provided methods" with defaults.
+Defaults address the gap between the minimum necessary for a type to provide the desired functionality of an interface and the breadth of API that developers desire.
+As an example, in Rust the [iterator trait](https://doc.rust-lang.org/std/iter/trait.Iterator.html) only has one required method but dozens of "provided methods" with defaults.